 The wait times for sister green cards are long due to the limited number of F4 category green cards made available each year and the many sister green card applications received by the US government each year.
 Currently, your sister would have to wait over 10 years after your I-130 petition is approved to apply for a sister green card.
 You can find more information about visa retrogression in the F4 visa category in the Visa Bulletin.

-Are you a US citizen wondering “Can I sponsor my sister for a green card?”
 If you are wondering can I apply for a green card for my sister, our family-based immigration attorneys can devise an immigration strategy for your sister’s case.
-Our family-based immigration attorneys have the knowledge and experience with the green card for sister process and can help your sister receive a green card so that she and her immediate family can move to the United States.
+Our experts have the knowledge and experience with the green card for sister process and can help your sister receive a green card so that she and her immediate family can move to the United States.

 During your consultation, our family-based immigration lawyer will provide an honest assessment of your case, and a recommendation about your next steps.